Backstrom, Holtby lead surging Capitals past Blues, 4-2 - Philly

 "Those two have been the backbone of this team all year," Chiasson said.
 "Whenever one was not playing as well as he wanted, the other was picking up the charge."

-Vladimir Tarasenko and Patrik Berglund scored for the Blues, who lost their second straight and remained one point behind Colorado for the second and final wild card in the Western Conference.
-The Avalanche lost 3-1 at Los Angeles later.
+Vladimir Tarasenko and Patrik Berglund scored for the Blues, who lost their second straight.
+St. Louis began the day one point behind Colordao for the second and final wild card in the Western Conference.
+The Avalanche played at Los Angeles on Monday night.

 "There's not a single part of me that doesn't believe that we're going to get there," St. Louis coach Mike Yeo said.